European shares ease from three-week highs after BOE keeps rates on hold

 LONDON, July 14 (Reuters) - European shares slipped from a three-week high on Thursday after the Bank of England surprised investors by keeping interest rates on hold.

-The pan-European STOXX Europe 600 and the FTSEurofirst 300 indexes were both up 0.8 and 0.9 percent respectively at the close, having climbed earlier in the session to their highest since June 23 - the date when Britons voted in a referendum to leave the European Union.
+The pan-European STOXX Europe 600 and the FTSEurofirst 300 indexes were both up around 0.6 percent, having climbed earlier in the session to their highest since June 23 - the date when Britons voted in a referendum to leave the European Union.

-European shares eased after the Bank of England caught investors off guard by keeping rates unchanged, while the UK’s FTSE 100 index closed 0.2 percent lower as a surge in sterling made dollar-earning blue-chips less attractive.
+European shares eased after the Bank of England caught investors off guard by keeping rates unchanged, with the UK’s FTSE 100 index turning lower to trade just 0.1 percent higher.

 Most economists taking part in a Reuters poll had expected the central bank to halve its Bank Rate to 0.25 percent in order to cushion the economy from the shock of the Brexit vote.